1jour1vin

 Guide Hachette des vins

-Émile Bodin created Clos Val Bruyère in 1889.
-A century later, Sophie, his great-granddaughter, and her parents took over the few hectares of inherited vines and brought the Clos back to life.
-In the same year, they acquired Ch.
-Barbanau, 23 hectares of vines located at the westernmost point of the Côtes-de-Provence appellation, at an altitude of 360 m.
-Today, Sophie and her husband Didier are at the helm of this château and have been producing Biodyvin-certified biodynamic wines since the 2018 vintage.
+Émile Bodin founded Clos Val Bruyère in 1889.
+A century later, Sophie, his great-granddaughter, and her parents took over the few hectares of vines they had inherited and revived the estate.
+That same year, they acquired Ch.
+Barbanau, 23 hectares of vineyards located at the westernmost tip of the Côtes-de-Provence appellation, at an altitude of 360 meters.
+Today, Sophie and her husband Didier run the château and have been producing Biodyvin-certified biodynamic wines since the 2018 vintage.

 No notes available